 - 1. Specifying psb_ovt_xhal for the extype argument the user will obtain a descriptor for a domain partition in which the additional layers are fetched as part of an (extended) halo; however the index-to-process mapping is identical to that of the base descriptor; - 2.
 Specifying psb_ovt_asov for the extype argument the user will obtain a descriptor with an overlapped decomposition: the additional layer is aggregated to the local subdomain (and thus is an overlap), and a new halo extending beyond the last additional layer is formed.

-psb_spall-Allocates a sparse matrix
+psb_spall - Allocates a sparse matrix

-call psb_spall (a, desc_a, info, nnz)
+call psb_spall(a, desc_a, info, nnz)

-desc_a the communication descriptor.

 Scope:local.
 Type:required.
 Intent: in.

-Specified as: a structured data of type psb_desc_type.

 nnz An estimate of the number of nonzeroes in the local part of the assembled matrix.

-Scope: global.

-Type: optional.

-Intent: in.

-Specified as: an integer value.